jhucsf/spring2025/participation.md

 You will receive full credit for participation for the course if you participate on at least *N* - 6 days, where *N* is the number of days on which there is at least one clicker quiz.  *N* is usually 33.
-So, you are permitted to miss 6 clicker quizzes without penalty.
+So, you are permitted to miss 6 days of participation without penalty.
 This policy is intended to allow you to miss class occasionally due to illness or similar reasons.

 If you have an accommodation from [Student Disability Services](https://studentaffairs.jhu.edu/disabilities/)